Harry C. Pohlman Field

 Harry C. Pohlman Field is a baseball field located in Beloit, Wisconsin, United States.
 The stadium was built in 1982 and holds 3,501 people.
-It was the home of the Beloit Snappers minor league baseball team of the Midwest League/High-A Central from its founding until July 18, 2021.
+It was the home of the Beloit Snappers minor league baseball team of the Midwest League from its founding until July 18, 2021.

 The Beloit Memorial High School and Beloit American Legion baseball teams both play their home games there as well.

 History

 The ballpark's construction began in 1981 and was completed in April 1982.
 Its name was originally Telfer Park until the 1987 season, when it was named after Harry C. Pohlman, who was a long-time coach in the Beloit school system and in American Legion Baseball.
 He was also an original member of the Beloit Brewers board of directors.
 The stadium hosted the Midwest League All-Star Game in 1986.

 Seating capacity

 The seating capacity has been as follows: